thoughtspot/thoughtspot.github.io/_release/notes.md

 ### Embrace

-With ThoughtSpot Embrace, you can perform live queries against an external data repository without caching it in ThoughtSpot.
-You can then analyze the data and create visualizations in ThoughtSpot.
+With ThoughtSpot Embrace, you can now directly perform live queries into an external Snowflake database, without having to cache the data in ThoughtSpot.
+Embrace reads directly from the database, allowing you to analyze the data and create visualizations in ThoughtSpot.
+It automatically synchronizes the data on a predefined schedule.
+This allows you to deploy ThoughtSpot faster by eliminating the need to move all the data into ThoughtSpot.

-There are two modes for using Embrace:
-- Linked tables provide real-time access to external data.
-- Synced tables enable you to bring select tables into the ThoughtSpot internal database.

-You can easily switch between Synced and Linked operation modes.

-You can also schedule automatic updates that refresh the synced data

 For more information, see [About ThoughtSpot Embrace]({{ site.baseurl }}/data-integrate/embrace/embrace-intro.html).

 ### Pinboard export in PDF format